It’s estimated that by 2021, spending on business automation will reach $12.7 billion globally.

 Use this to streamline your content creation by making templates of your own.

 Search engine optimization is a needed practice for any online business.
 It helps bring in a steady stream of users which can convert to sales or leads.

-Marketingprofs found that marketers are experiencing a significant increase in effectiveness of SEO.
+Marketingprofs found that marketers are experiencing a significant increase in the effectiveness of SEO.

 Big companies are quickly realizing the power of inbound marketing and SEO combined.

 Not too long ago, I was listening to a podcast that featured an executive from Hubspot.
 He spoke about how Hubspot posts hundreds of blog posts per month!

 Imagine the results they are getting from that and solid SEO.